-Those costs include appraisals and financial and legal services, among other costs including a fee or required donation to a conservation organization as part of the transfer.
+Those costs include appraisals and financial and legal services, among other expenses including a fee or required donation to a conservation organization as part of the transfer.
 Buffington said helping with those costs could help landowners willing to donate their land, but without the cash on hand to do it.

 Buffington’s proposal would set up a $150,000 fund from the county’s year-end budget balance.
 That money would be used to cover up to 50 percent or $15,000—whichever is less—for a landowner putting land into a conservation easement overseen by a qualified nonprofit as determined by the IRS.
 The state has additional rules for what nonprofits can manage a conservation easement.

-The program is also proposed with eligibility requirements, including that the property in question can be subdivided under its current zoning.
+Buffington’s program is also proposed with eligibility requirements, including that the property in question can be subdivided under current zoning.
 The county could provide a commitment to cover costs, but would not actually pay out any money until the conservation easement is recorded with the Loudoun Clerk of the Court.

 Buffington also argued for the rural area’s value to both Loudoun’s identity as a 240-year-old farming community—pointing out the phrase “preserving the best of Loudoun County’s unique historical significance and heritage while positioning the County to be in the forefront of progressive enterprise” in the Board of Supervisors’ adopted strategic goals—and its economy.
 He cited figures from the county’s Rural Economic Development Council estimating that every dollar of sales from rural businesses triggers another 25 cents in sales and 20 cents in earnings at businesses throughout the county.

-Supervisors are expected to take the program up at their meeting July 19.
+Supervisors are expected to take the easement program up at their meeting July 19.
 Learn more about the county’s conservation easement program at loudoun.gov/conservationeasements.